-The COSI Objects and Materials Seminar is offered in the winter quarter and required for all first-year art history PhD students.
-Team-taught by curators at the Art Institute of Chicago, this course focuses on sustained, close engagement with art objects in the AIC collection, and on the methods and questions such inquiry involves.
+The COSI Objects and Materials Seminar is required for all art history doctoral students.
+Team-taught with multiple partners in multiple locations, including the Art Institute of Chicago, this course focuses on sustained, close engagement with art objects, and on the methods and questions such inquiry involves.
 Students are introduced to basic techniques of material and scientific analysis, as well as to recent theoretical debates that resituate art history as a study of both physical things and their disembodied images.

-Mellon Curatorial Research Fellowships
+COSI Curatorial Research Fellowships

-Mellon Museum Seminar
+COSI Museum Seminar

-Each academic year, COSI funds one graduate student-taught course which takes place at the AIC.
-The instructor leads an undergraduate seminar, largely in the museum's galleries and seminar rooms, centered on object-based teaching.
-This aspect of the program both provides an opportunity for the graduate student to teach with objects in the museum, and provides undergraduate students with an opportunity to foster formative encounters with works of art at an early stage.
-Past courses have included “Materiality and Spirituality in Chinese Art” (Jin Xu, spring 2015), “Italian Renaissance” (Joana Konova, autumn 2015), “How Photographs Look” (Carl Fuldner, spring 2017), and “Saints & Heroes, Art of Medieval & Renaissance Europe” (Nancy Thebaut, spring 2018).
+Each academic year, the Department of Art History offers one or more graduate student-taught courses that take place primarily at the AIC or other local art institutions such as the Field Museum of Natural History, the Newberry Library, and the Museum of Contemporary Art.
+The instructor leads an undergraduate seminar, largely in museums’s galleries and studyrooms, centered on object-based teaching.
+This aspect of the program both provides an opportunity for the graduate student to teach with objects in the museum and provides undergraduate students with an opportunity to foster formative encounters with works of art at an early stage.
+Past courses have included “Making Space: Buddhist Art from India to China” (Alice Casalini, Spring 2023), “Walls Between Cultures: Curatorial Interventions in the Encyclopedic Museum” (Roko Rumora, Spring 2022), “Monsters and Miracles: Representing the Strange in Medieval Art” (Carly Boxer, Winter 2021), and “Warhol’s Art Histories” (Solveig Nelson, Fall 2019).
 The class complements our annual offering of the Rhoades Seminar taught by one of the Art Institute’s curators or conservators.

 Private Collection Visits